openimsdk/open-im-server/README.md

 ![avatar](https://github.com/OpenIMSDK/Open-IM-Server/blob/main/docs/Architecture.jpg)

+## To start developing OpenIM
+The [community repository](https://github.com/OpenIMSDK/community) hosts all information about building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.

 ## Contributing

 Contributions to this project are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

+## Community Meetings
+We want anyone to get involved in our community, we offer gifts and rewards, and we welcome you to join us every Thursday night.

+We take notes of each [biweekly meeting](https://github.com/OpenIMSDK/Open-IM-Server/issues/381) in [GitHub discussions](https://github.com/OpenIMSDK/Open-IM-Server/discussions/categories/meeting), and our minutes are written in [Google Docs](docs.google.com/document/d/1nx8MDpuG74NASx081JcCpxPgDITNTpIIos0DS6Vr9GU/edit?usp=sharing).

 ## Who are using Open-IM-Server
 The [user case studies](https://github.com/OpenIMSDK/community/blob/main/ADOPTERS.md) page includes the user list of the project.
 You can leave a [📝comment](https://github.com/OpenIMSDK/Open-IM-Server/issues/379) to let us know your use case.